Returning to work after cancer: know your rights

 - Change in duties if you can no longer do your old job

-- Work breaks so you can take medication or call your health care provider
+- Work breaks so you can take medicine or call your health care provider

 You can request a reasonable accommodation at any point while you are working.
 For instance, you can make a request on your first day back and after several months.
 Your employer may ask for a letter from your doctor, but cannot ask to see your medical records.